urieco/TOP-Library/README.md

         //do stuff here.
     }

+Progress steps:

-Step 1: Create the constructor.
+- Step 1: Create the constructor.
-Step 2: Test it out with a sample of selected books.
+- Step 2: Test it out with a sample of selected books.
-Step 3: Write a function that loops through the array and displays each book on the page.
+- Step 3: Write a function that loops through the array and displays each book on the page.
-Step 4: Write a function to add new books to the array, linked with the submit button.
+- Step 4: Write a function to add new books to the array, linked with the submit button.
-Step 5: Automatically update the list on the website.
+- Step 5: Automatically update the list on the website.
-Step 6: Add a pop-up modal form for adding new books.
+- Step 6: Add a pop-up modal form for adding new books.
-Step 7: Add the function to submit to new book.
+- Step 7: Add the function to submit to new book.
         Link the form to the constructor.
             + Status with a Read checkbox
             + Automatically capitalizing the title and author name if the user hasn't done so.